ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

   * in `data acquisition` select the dropdown next to wiring, detector and spectra tables - choose the only option offered that is an `ibextest` table
   * now apply changes

+## starting SECI

+There is also labview, SECI and a copy on EMU’s labview modules installed.
+SECI should start fine if you navigate to `C:\Program Files (x86)\STFC ISIS Facility\SECI` and double click on `SECIUserinterface` (the file of type `Application`).
+There is a file that displays the name `SeciUserInterface.exe` but this is actually `SeciUserInterface.exe.symlink` and is a link to the `SeciUserInterface.exe.config` configuration file on the settings disk.

+There is an issue that the open GENIE window will look blank – if you leave the blank window on screen and then disconnect and reconnect remote desktop, the text appears.
+No idea what is going on…

 # Upgrading/changing IBEX VHDs